 By Karen Benson, Certified Texas Master Naturalist, photo by Guy Davis

 This baby Pauraque had been separated from its parents and was running up the road on the Benson farm.
-It is now homed at the ARK in Port Aransas, Texas.

 “What is that?” we both said.
 We were coming back from closing the chicken pen.
 It was just after dark on a moonless July night.
 Something was running along the dirt road in front of us.
 It looked like a baby chicken.

 In fact, it was a chick, but not a chicken’s chick.
 It was a baby Common Pauraque.
 It still had its downy feathers.
 It couldn’t fly, but it could run.
 The chick was moving along pretty fast.
 I had no idea that such a young pauraque could run like that.

 We didn’t see its parents anywhere.
 Perhaps it had run quite a ways from the nest.
 And it was exposed and vulnerable.
 It was looking a whole lot like a bobcat’s dinner (or more like an hors d’ouvre).